 So a couple of years ago, I photographed the shed, now a garage, and the lettering.
 The grass was long and the property unkept which I thought was a shame.
 Little did I know that only a few months later this was all gone, replaced with a virgin concrete path, manicured grass and driveway to a new school.

 The view from the top of Candia Road looking back to that radio mask was another.
 I do recall the rolling lines of vines nestled at the base of the Waitakere Ranges.
 The evening sun on autumnal vines was magic.
 For many years now all that remains are the lines etched into the landscape used as sheep trails.
-The light there is still amazing in the evenings, but clearly something is missing.
+The light there is still fantastic in the evenings, but clearly, something is missing.

-Slowly it became obvious that the next photo series I should give some time to should be this change.
+Slowly it became evident that the next photo series I should give some time to should be this change.
 The more I started looking, the more I am regretful that I did not start earlier, especially considering that I have spent so much of my life living in West Auckland.
-Still this is my time, to do what I am able, to record a little bit of this history of the West.
+Still, this is my time, to do what I am able, to record a little bit of this history of the West.

-I have no idea how this series will end – or whether things such as this really ever do.
+I have no idea how this series will end – or whether things such as this ever do.
 In the past I have seen photographers, including myself, working away, silently often, on projects which are revealed on ‘completion’ with a book and or exhibition.
-For this project I am interested to see if the use of the ‘blog’ or visual journal, is viable as a means of tracking and potentially defining the project direction itself.
-I really don’t know.
+For this project, I am interested to see if the use of the ‘blog’ or visual journal, is viable as a means of tracking and potentially defining the project direction itself.
+I don’t know.
 We’ll see.
 Maybe that this work only ever remains in this virtual space.

 Perhaps this could even become a little collection point for images, recordings and recollections – who knows.
 I am certainly open to any involvement and suggestions – please feel free to comment or email privately.
 So I’ll be very much taking it as it comes and as I can grab time.
-Hopefully you will also see the sidebar getting populated with links and resources.
+Hopefully, you will also see the sidebar getting populated with links and resources.

 [ I should add too that my aim is not to offend anyone in the publication of material on the internet.
-If you feel uncomfortable with material on this site, please lets discuss this. ]
+If you feel uncomfortable with material on this site, please let’s discuss this. ]